kesavan2252/portfolio/README.md

-# 🌌 Kesavanverse Portfolio
+# 🌌 Kesavan's Portfolio

-Welcome to **Kesavanverse**, my personal portfolio space crafted with creativity and technical precision.
+Welcome to **Portfolio**, my personal portfolio space crafted with creativity and technical precision.
 This project showcases my full-stack development skills and aesthetic sensibilities, blending functionality with cosmic themes for a memorable experience.

 ## 🚀 Tech Stack